 Garlic cloves: There is no strict rule of thumb for how much garlic to use, so it is ok to follow your heart, as any good garlic-lover would encourage.
 I used 6 large cloves.

 Shallot: The shallot offers a mild onion aromatic flavor to the dish, and this is also an ingredient you can adjust to suit your needs.
-I use half a large shallot, or about 1-2 tbsp minced.
+I use half a large shallot, or about 1-2 tablespoon minced.

 Fat and Seasonings